for Your Maximum

 Drowning is a leading cause of death among children.
 Sadly, many drowning deaths are preventable.
 Negligent supervision of children is the most common cause of drowning accidents.
 Swimming pool operators and owners have a legal duty to provide swimmers with adequate supervision.
 Both public swimming pools run by New York City and private swimming pool owners owe swimmers a reasonable duty of care.

 For example, if the owner of a swimming pool invites neighborhood children to swim in her private pool, and a child drowns while swimming, the swimming pool owner may be liable.
-When the parents of the child who drown can show that a reasonable person would have watched the children swimming more closely, they may have a right to file a wrongful death lawsuit.
+When the parents of the child who drowns can show that a reasonable person would have watched the children swimming more closely, they may have a right to file a wrongful death lawsuit.

 Lifeguards owe swimmers a reasonable duty of care as well.
 They must stay alert and quickly rescue any swimmer who appears to be in trouble or starts drowning.
-When pool owners hire lifeguards, they need to ensure that lifeguards have proper certification and do not have any red flags in their history that would prevent them from acting as a safe lifeguard.
+When pool owners hire lifeguards, they need to ensure that lifeguards have proper certification and do not have any red flags in their history that would prevent them from acting as safe lifeguards.

 Under New York law, individuals who suffer injuries due to another person’s recklessness or negligence can seek to recover compensation through a personal injury lawsuit.
 Plaintiffs who bring a lawsuit will need to prove that the owner of the swimming pool acted negligently.
 Additionally, the plaintiff needs to prove that the resulting unsafe conditions caused the victim to suffer a severe injury.
 In other words, the plaintiff must prove that the pool owner’s negligence or recklessness caused the hazardous condition that resulted in the victim’s injury.